[Fukushima Prefecture] Take a leisurely stroll in spring! 5 recommended spots for strolling among the flowers

 Hanamiyama Park: A spring paradise known as Shangri-La (Fukushima City)

-"There is a paradise in Fukushima." of Shotaro Akiyama, one of Japan's leading photographers .
-Akiyama loved Hanamiyama Park and would visit it whenever the park was in full bloom during his lifetime.
+"There is a paradise in Fukushima."
+These are the words left behind by Shotaro Akiyama, one of Japan's leading photographers .
+Akiyama loved Hanamiyama Park and visited it every time the flowers were in full bloom during his lifetime.

 The most distinctive feature of Hanamiyama Park is its grand scale.
 The sight of around 70 types of flowers blooming all at once, including Somei Yoshino cherry trees, plum blossoms, flowering peach blossoms, and Japanese quince, is a spectacular sight.
 When viewed from a distance, the entire mountain appears to be covered in white.
 The best time to see the spring flowers is usually from late March to mid-April